 Popular Hiking Trails: Refugion Frey

 Located near the city of Bariloche in Argentina’s Lake District, Nahuel Huapi was established in 1934 and is the oldest and second-largest national park in Argentina.
-The park is 1759999 acres (712246 ha) and is covered in lakes and forest.
-Water activities like swimming, kayak, standup paddleboard, canoe, fly fishing and sailing is very popular in Nahuel Huapi with more than 60 lakes and lagoons.
+The park is 1759999 acres (712246 ha) and is covered in lakes and forests.
+Water activities like swimming, kayaking, standup paddleboarding, canoeing, fly fishing, and sailing are very popular in Nahuel Huapi with more than 60 lakes and lagoons.

 Hiking in Nahuel Huapi National Park